 - ATA degree in Advanced Manufacturing Technology- Composites

 Get Started Now

 Attend an information session to learn more about the program.
-Information sessions are held once a month at EvCC's Advanced Manufacturing Training & Education Center (AMTEC).
+Information sessions are held once a month on Tuesdays at EvCC's Advanced Manufacturing Training & Education Center (AMTEC).

 The Aerospace Composite Technician certificate is a two-quarter program designed to prepare students to fabricate, assemble, and repair composite materials on aircraft.
 The knowledge and skills gained through this 31 credit program are those required for entry-level positions as composite technicians.
 The certificate also provides an opportunity for existing aircraft mechanics and service technicians to expand their education in the field of composite assembly and repair.
 This certificate may be considered a stand-alone credential for people seeking to enter the composite field, or as part of a stackable set of certificates and degrees in the EvCC Advanced Manufacturing Program leading to a degree in Precision Machining.

 The certificate satisfies the eligibility requirement for the IAM/Boeing Apprenticeship program for a Blue Streak Mechanic.
 Blue Streak Mechanics fabricate details and assemblies by hand or other mechanical means to support production and/or airline AOG or critical spares requirements.
 Learn more at iam-boeing apprenticeship .